Spain or Portugal? which Iberian country is the best destination?

 • Number of tourists;

-Note, if you are looking for complete guides to Portugal and Spain have a look at ours:
+Note, if you are looking for complete guides to Portugal and Spain, have a look at ours:

-Spain vs Portugal – travel edition
+Spain vs Portugal – travel

 Tourist attractions and landmarks in Portugal and Spain

 Tourist attractions and Landmarks are probably the main reason anyone travels to a country, so it’s a critical topic to discuss in this comparison.
 First of all, we need to say that you’ll have plenty of things to do and see whether you end up choosing Portugal or Spain.
-Both Portugal and Spain are loaded with tourist attractions.
-However, Spain is a much bigger country (5 times) and thus, has way more things to do and see.
-And, honestly, they are more impressive.
-Let’s explore some of them.

 Spain Or Portugal?

-UNESCO World Heritage- Alhambra in Spain
+UNESCO World Heritage- Alhambra in Spain | Spain or Portugal?
+Which Iberian country is the best destination?

 As you can see, Spain is impressive, but what about Portugal?
 In Portugal, you can find: